truenas/middleware/docs/userguide/freenas_network.rst

  kldload ipmi

-Once the module is loaded, IPMI should be configured from :menuselection:`Network --> IPMI`.
-Figure 7.3a shows the configuration screen and Table 7.3a summarizes the options when configuring IPMI.
+Once the module is loaded, IPMI can be configured from :menuselection:`Network --> IPMI`.
+This IPMI configuration screen, shown in Figure 7.3a, provides a shortcut to the most basic IPMI configuration.
+If you are already comfortable using the BMC's utilities, they can be used instead.
+Table 7.3a summarizes the options when configuring IPMI using the FreeNAS® GUI.

 **Figure 7.3a: IPMI Configuration**